 1) Pre-First Wash

-The general guideline is to wear your jeans as long as possible – preferably for several months – before you wash them the first time in the washing machine.
-The more you use your jeans, the more distinct wear patterns you will achieve.
+The general guideline is to wear your jeans as much as possible – preferably for several months – before you wash them the first time in the washing machine.
+The more you wear your jeans, the more distinct wear patterns you will achieve.

 Also, although you should be careful, ironing might help soften the fabric.
 Just remember to iron your jeans inside-out.